Giorgio Agamben: The Coming Community (1993)

 In The Coming Community, published in 1990 and translated by longtime admirer Michael Hardt in 1993, Agamben describes the social and political manifestation of his philosophical thought.
 Employing diverse short essays he describes the nature of "whatever singularity" as that which has an "inessential commonality, a solidarity that in no way concerns an essence".
-It is important to note his understanding of "whatever" not as being indifference but based on the Latin quodlibet ens translated as "being such that it always matters".
+His understanding of "whatever" not as being indifference but based on the Latin quodlibet ens translated as "being such that it always matters".

 Agamben starts off by describing the "lovable":

 Love is never directed toward this or that property of the loved one (being blond, being small, being tender, being lame), but neither does it neglect the properties in favor of an insipid generality (universal love): The lover wants the loved one with all of its predicates, its being such as it is.